 Gippsland’s forests need our help.
 Fire, floods, storms, drought, pests, weeds, neglect, exploitation and the changing climate are taking a huge toll.
 But if we all work together, the future can be different.

-The Gippsland Forest Dialogue is a new initiative founded by a group of passionate Gippslanders from all walks of life who have come together to talk about how best to look after our forests and explore possible futures for forests in the Gippsland region.
+The Gippsland Forest Dialogue is a new initiative* founded by a group of passionate Gippslanders from all walks of life who have come together to talk about how best to look after our forests and explore possible futures for our forests.

 We believe that biodiversity, forestry, water, recreation, tourism, production and bushfire risk management are fundamentally interconnected and interdependent parts of our forests.
 Our mission is to work together to explore these difficult forest and land use issues and find collaborative solutions and positive change.